-First, an announcement: Wednesday marks the three-year anniversary of Twins Daily's launch!
+First, an announcement: Wednesday marks the two-year anniversary of Twins Daily's launch!
 It's been a heck of a ride thus far and we want to heartily thank everybody who has visited, contributed and helped turn this site into one of the premier destinations for Minnesota Twins coverage and discussion on the Web.

 Twins Daily's growth has created a lot of great opportunities over the past two years, and we're extremely excited about the way our spring training coverage will evolve this year.
 You all are going to love it.